Calart/Synthwave/README.md

 ## Help
 I used Abbabon's Dracula theme (https://github.com/dracula/aseprite), as a starting point, but edited pretty much everything to the point it was a new file entirely.

+Any inquiries about changes or other:
 Open an [Issue on GitHub](https://github.com/Calart/Synthwave/issues/new/choose "New Issue &#183; https://github.com/Calart/Synthwave") or message me on [Twitter](https://twitter.com/pronomicalart).

 ## License